SMU Mustangs: Golf

 In 2006, Golf Digest ranked the SMU men's golf program No. 16 in the nation.
 On May 1, 2007, SMU senior Colt Knost was named the Conference USA golfer of the year.
 He earned golfer of the week awards five times during his senior year, and can be recognized for shooting a record setting 64 for an amateur golfer.
 The 2015 team was given a postseason ban after multiple recruiting violations and unethical conduct under coach Josh Gregory.
-The decision also meant DeChambeau was not able to defend his title.
+The decision also meant DeChambeau was unable to defend his title.

 SMU's men's golf team was named the number 16 golf team in the nation by Golf Digest in 2006, and produced pro golfer Colt Knost.

 In 1979 Kyle O'Brien won the AIAW women's national intercollegiate individual golf championship.

 Swimming & Diving

 SMU men's swimming and diving was founded in 1932 in the former Southwest Conference.
 The men's and women's teams have acquired 57 conference titles combined, and have a total of 91 NCAA National Championship appearances.
 Six SMU swimmers/divers have been named NCAA swimmer/diver of the year.
 The Robson & Lindley Aquatic Center, the swimming and diving team's brand new Olympic sized pool, was built in 2017 to continue the legacy of successful swimming and diving at SMU.

+After The American dropped men's swimming & diving at the end of the 2022–23 school year, SMU joined the Atlantic Sun Conference (ASUN) for that sport.
+The Mustangs will spend only the 2023–24 season in the ASUN, since the ACC sponsors swimming & diving for both sexes.

 Rowing

 SMU women's rowing achieved a program-best fourth-place finish at the 2018 American Athletic Conference championship under first year head coach Kim Cupini.
 The first varsity four won the program's first gold medal and the first varsity eight won bronze.
 At the 2019 championship, the first varsity eight won gold, breaking University of Central Florida's long winning streak in the event.
-At the 2019 championship, the SMU rowing team placed a program-best second place.
+At the 2019 American Athletic Conference championship, SMU medaled in every racing category from the V8 to the 3V8.
+The team finished in second place with 176 points, 4 points fbelow first place.

 Equestrian

 The Women's Equestrian Team at SMU competed under the United Equestrian Conference (UEC) until 2019 and now compete under Eastern College Athletic Conference (ECAC).
 The Dallas Equestrian Center (DEC) is the official stables where the team practices and hosts meets.
+SMU won the 2023 and 2024 NCEA National Championships.